What is private fostering?

 What you must do?

-The law requires you to notify North Lincolnshire Council within 6 weeks of:
+The law requires you to notify North Lincolnshire Council six weeks prior to:

 - Your child going to stay with someone who is not a close relative for 28 days or more; or